corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/running-integration-tests/index.md

 ## Debugging

-Integration tests can be debugged in the usual way, from the IDE.
-However, often it is useful to debug the node as well as the test.
-Because the node _does not_ run in the same process as the test, and is in fact, running on a remote process (in a Docker container), you need to attach a remote debugger to the node(s) you would like to debug.
+You can debug Integration tests from the IDE.
+However, often it is useful to debug the node, too.
+The node runs on a remote process in a Docker container, and _not_ in the same process as the test, so you need to attach a remote debugger to any node you would like to debug.

 For more information on how to debug a node in the Corda 5 development network, see [Debugging CorDapps](../debugging-cordapps).